Visiting the Palace of Versailles: A Complete Guide from Paris

 Next up was the Diana Room, the king's billiards den.
 Because what says "absolute monarch" like potting a few balls after a hard day of signing treaties?
 Charles Le Brun's ceiling shows Diana, goddess of the hunt, racing across the sky in her chariot.
 The walls are covered with hunting scenes, because apparently, even the gods needed a hobby.

-The room's real showstopper is a bust of Louis by Gian Lorenzo Bernini.
+Inside the room's real showstopper is a bust of Louis by Gian Lorenzo Bernini.
 The Italian sculptor captured the king in his prime, with flowing hair and that signature haughty stare.
 It's like a 17th-century celebrity headshot.

 Then there's the replica of the Farnese Bull, a colossal statue depicting a gruesome Greek myth.
 The original is in Naples; this copy by Jean Cornu reminds everyone that royal entertainment sometimes involved mythological revenge plots.